Important information for applicants

-Submission according to the Interactive Media Fact Sheet (Jury)
+Submission in accordance to the Interactive Media Fact Sheet (Jury)

-Pro Helvetia regularly organises participation at market-relevant platforms in Switzerland and abroad.
+Pro Helvetia regularly organises the participation of groups of creative practitioners at trade shows abroad.
 Participation usually includes coaching, booth presence and individually organised matchmaking events.
-Calls for applications are advertised on the swissgames.ch website.
+Calls for applications are announced on the swissgames.ch website.

 See swissgames.ch for application criteria and deadlines

-The Swiss Arts Council Pro Helvetia supports the individual participation of Swiss developers at international trade shows and market-relevant events outside Switzerland, in order to give developers international visibility and/or to enable them to enter the global market.
-Trade show participation grants are aimed at studios with clearly defined objectives who are planning to participate at an international trade show, who would like to participate in workshops or festivals, or who are nominated for prizes.
+The Swiss Arts Council Pro Helvetia supports the individual participation of Swiss creative practitioners at trade shows and market-relevant events outside Switzerland in order to give them international visibility and/or to enable them to enter the global market.
+Trade show participation grants are aimed at studios with clearly defined objectives who are planning to participate at a trade show, who would like to take part in conferences connected to trade shows, or who are nominated for prizes.

 No funding is available for

-- Participation at trade shows and events actively involving Pro Helvetia/SwissGames is present with a delegation
+- Participation at trade shows and events at which Pro Helvetia/SwissGames is present with a delegation

 - Trade show participation and events already supported by Pro Helvetia/SwissGames or which are part of the funding provided by Pro Helvetia’s call for applications for interactive media projects